Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

 I added this tray for effect of course 😉

-In our room, all I do is change the bed covers, and place a couple simple Christmas decorations on our nightstands.
+In our room, all I do is change the bed covers, and place a couple of simple Christmas decorations on our nightstands.

-A couple Christmas throw pillows on our couch and that’s it.
+A couple of Christmas throw pillows on our couch and that’s it.
 Next year, I’m hoping to place a wreath or sign above our headboard.

-Our Dining Room Winter Wonderland
+A Dining Room Winter Wonderland

 In our dining room, we decided to go with an entirely different theme.
 We usually decorate for Christmas with red and white in our whole home, but this year, we decided on a Winter Wonderland look for our dining room, using only whites, silvers, creams, and browns.

 The dining room is right off the entrance to our home and completely separate from the living room.
-It’s nice to come in the house and see the Wonderland dining room and then walk down the hall to the living room and get a completely different feel.
+It’s nice to come into the house and see the Wonderland dining room and then walk down the hall to the living room and get a completely different feel.

 To see the entire dining room, see my post on how to create a Winter Wonderland in your home.